dgJacks0n/envDocument/envDocument/cran-comments.md

 There were no ERRORs or WARNINGs

 NOTES
-This is the first submission of this package.
+This is update relase 2.4.0.
+It adds additional functionality and implements bugfixes and improved error handling.

 ## Reverse Dependency Checks
 From devtools::revdep_check()